GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 It should be noted, that data in these boreholes are all temperature logs with a high enough data density to reliably assess a temperature gradient.

 ..
-GENERATED FROM PYTHON SOURCE LINES 168-175
+GENERATED FROM PYTHON SOURCE LINES 170-177

 .. code-block:: default

-    # Until now, SQL queries consisted mainly of `select * ...` where the * represents *all*, i.e. selecting everything (similar to an `ls *` listing every content of a folder in bash).
+    # Until now, SQL queries consisted mainly of :code:`select * ...` where the * represents *all*, i.e. selecting everything (similar to an `ls *` listing every content of a folder in bash).
     # If now we want to know, for instance, all different Borehole numbers, which are the database ID for each borehole, we can use `select distinct ...`.

     all_borehole_numbers = pd.read_sql_query("select distinct Nr from temperature_data;", conn)